Würzburg Baskets

 Fitness First Würzburg Baskets (formerly known as Würzburg Baskets and s.Oliver Baskets) is a German professional basketball club located in Würzburg.
-After one year of absence from the Basketball Bundesliga (BBL), the club has returned to first division German basketball in the 2015–16 season.
+After one year of absence from the Basketball Bundesliga (BBL), the club returned to the first division of German basketball in the 2015–16 season.

-It was founded in 2007 with the aim to substitute the original club of the city, who was known as DJK Würzburg, which stood for "Deutsche Jugendkraft" (German youth power), and was affiliated to the DJK-Sportverband (Sport Association), which is affiliated with the Roman Catholic Church in Germany.
-The club has gained fame through its basketball department, in which NBA players Dirk Nowitzki and Maxi Kleber got their starts.
+It was founded in 2007, with the aim to substitute the original club of the city, who was known as DJK Würzburg, which stood for "Deutsche Jugendkraft" (German youth power), and was affiliated to the DJK-Sportverband (Sport Association), which is affiliated with the Roman Catholic Church in Germany.
+The club has gained fame through its basketball department, in which NBA players Dirk Nowitzki, Maxi Kleber and Hannes Steinbach got their starts.

 History

 The old DJK Würzburg

 The DJK Sport Association was founded on 16 September 1920 in Würzburg.
 Due to the geographic location of its home office, the DJK soon founded a local club in Würzburg.
 However, the different athletic departments found themselves divided among various Catholic clubs.
 During the Third Reich, all DJK affiliates were banned by the government.
 After World War II, the DJK consolidated all of its local departments into DJK Würzburg.
 Today the club has over 3000 members, including a variety of non-Catholic members.

 The club's top women's handball team played in the Handball-Bundesliga Frauen, the top flight of women's handball in Germany, from 1976 to 1985, during the 1987–88 season and from 1993 to 1995.

 The club's basketball department gained fame in the 1990s as both the men's and women's teams qualified for the top German Basketball Bundesliga (BBL) division.
 The women's team played many years in the first and second divisions and was crowned German Champion in 1993.
 In 1989, the men's team made the jump into the second division.
 In 1997, featuring Dirk Nowitzki in the line-up, DJK Würzburg claimed the 2nd Division South title, qualifying for the Basketball Bundesliga.
-In 2001, DJK spun off its men's basketball team into a private corporate entity, now known as the Würzburg Baskets, to capitalize on their growth as a professional basketball team.
-DJK Würzburg has produced numerous players who have gone on to have success in the BBL, with the senior men's German national basketball team and, for Nowitzki, the NBA.
+In 2001, DJK spun off its men's basketball team into a private corporate entity, now known as the Würzburg Baskets, to capitalise on their growth as a professional basketball team.
+DJK Würzburg has produced numerous players who have gone on to have success in the BBL, with the senior Germany national team, and for Nowitzki, as well as the NBA.

 In 2005, the club resigned its spot in the BBL and the club stopped competing.